florian-vuillemot/Infinity-Storage/mariadb/README.md

 ## What is master/master replication and when use it

 Master/master it's a way to obtain a cluster of database with the same content.

 This allows a higher disponibility of a cluster without down time in case of database failure.

 Moreover, this allows a good load balancing with read and write operations on each database.

 This configuration is not perfect and creates a lot of limitations.

+The MariaDB master/master cluster is create thanks to the tools Galera: https://mariadb.com/kb/en/library/what-is-mariadb-galera-cluster/

 Please read this articles before using a master/master replication on MariaDB in production:
 * Uses case: https://mariadb.com/kb/en/library/galera-use-cases/